 Teaching When Faculty Get Sick or Self-isolate

 Departments need to plan for the various faculty attendance scenarios that may occur in the fall.
 Faculty may be feeling healthy but required to self-isolate at home due to possible COVID exposure, having COVID-related symptoms, or being asymptomatic COVID-positive.
 In these cases, faculty could continue to teach remotely.
-Throughout the fall semester, faculty may become sick and unable to work.
+Throughout the academic year, faculty may become sick and unable to work.
 In these cases, faculty should take appropriate sick time to take care of themselves and see their health care provider as needed.
-Because COVID-19 effects people very differently, each instance must be evaluated for an appropriate response.
+Because COVID-19 effects people very differently, each instance must be evaluated by academic leadership for an appropriate response.
 Some possible results of faculty not able to teach in-person include:

 - In-person experiential classes may move to remote delivery or assign a substitute to ensure students continue to progress in the in-person course

 - Partially remote courses may be assigned a substitute to continue in-person instruction, moved temporarily to fully remote delivery, or moved permanently to fully remote delivery

 All faculty teaching in-person or partial remote/online need to be prepared to transition to fully remote instruction during the semester, if requested to.
 Faculty members will receive official communication if a request to transition is necessitated by a change in public health conditions.